All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Atorvastatin Works

 Atorvastatin belongs to a class of medications called statins.
-It works by blocking an enzyme in the liver called HMG-CoA reductase, which plays a central role in cholesterol production.
+It works by blocking an enzyme in the liver called HMG-how to read a COA reductase, which plays a central role in cholesterol production.
 By reducing the amount of cholesterol your liver makes, atorvastatin helps lower LDL ("bad") cholesterol and triglycerides while modestly raising HDL ("good") cholesterol.

 Doctors prescribe atorvastatin to reduce the risk of heart attack, stroke, and other cardiovascular events.
-It is one of the most widely used prescription medications in the United States, with millions of people taking it daily.
+It's one of the most widely used prescription medications in the United States, with millions of people taking it daily.

 How Tirzepatide Works